Resume Writing

 I’ve been turning wrenches for seven years.
 I hold a valid [State] Journeyman license, a backflow certification, and a Class B CDL.
 But here’s what my resume doesn’t show:

-I average 4.8-star ratings across the last 300+ service calls I’ve run.
-I know homeowners are nervous when they see a plumber pull up.
+I average 4.8-star ratings across the last 300+ service calls.
+I know homeowners are nervous when a plumber pulls up.
 I put them at ease.
 I explain the problem.
 I walk them through the options.
-And I leave the job site spotless.
+And I leave the job site spotless every single time.

 At [Previous Company], I maintained a 98% first-time fix rate.
 That means I don’t just patch things — I solve them.
-Water heaters, sewer line replacements, repipes, gas line installations — I’ve done it all.
+Water heaters, sewer line replacements, repipes, gas line installations — I’ve done it all at scale.

 I’m looking for a company that values quality over speed.
 One that treats its plumbers like professionals, not numbers.
-If [Company Name] is that place, I’m ready to start.
+If [Company Name] is that place, I’m ready to start tomorrow.

 Let me know when you’d like me to come in for a ride-along.